8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 • The content is low-quality.

-• The experience is poor (slowing loading speed, aggressive ads, etc).
+• The experience is poor (slow site speed, aggressive ads, etc).

 You can also look at these UX metrics from GA4 on the page level by going to "Engagement" and clicking on "Pages and screens":

-Now you’ll see the UX metrics on a page-by-page basis:
+Now you'll see the UX metrics on a page-by-page basis, including engagement rate (the new inverse version of "bounce rate" in GA4):

 Investigate pages that have UX metrics below the averages.